EricssonResearch/dnt/miki/doc/stream_compiler.md

 ### eliminate

-Syntax: `eliminate sequence_field recovery_object`
+Syntax: `eliminate recovery_object sequence_field`

 The `sequence_field` is in the form of `header.field` just like in value assignment.

-The `eliminator_object` refers to an object by name.
+The `recovery_object` refers to a sequence recovery object by name.

-TODO this should be an object action like pof (?)
+The `eliminate` command can be omitted, the object name is enough to deduce the action type.

 ### object

 Syntax: `objectname [object-specific parameters]`

-Some objects instantiated in the *objects* section must be used as actions.
+Some objects instantiated in the *objects* section can be used as actions without specifying the action type.
 Such objects are:

-* pof
+* pof object as *pof*
-* sequence recovery as *eliminate*
+* sequence recovery object as *eliminate*

+### pof

+Syntax: `pof pof_object sequence_field`

+The `sequence_field` is in the form of `header.field` just like in value assignment.

+The `pof_object` refers to a pof object by name.

+The `pof` command can be omitted, the object name is enough to deduce the action type.

 ### replicate